danborodin/go-web-api/README.md

 # Todo App

-- This repository the back-end part.
+- This repository is the back-end part.
 - You can check out the front-end following this link:  https://github.com/operator-id/ToDoApp

 ->Routes